VeeamHub/powershell/VCD-OrgUsageReport/README.md

 ## Known Issues

 * *There are no known issues for VSSP backup usage.*
+* Non-VSSP Backup usage:
-* `-IncludeAllVcdBackups` does not include VCD Replication job storage usage.
+  * `-IncludeAllVcdBackups` does not include VCD Replication job usage
-* `-IncludeAllVcdBackups` reports usage correctly but repository specified may be incorrect.
+  * `-IncludeAllVcdBackups` usage does not specify Backup Repository

 ## Requirements